Exepp/Scrabble/README.md

 # Scrabble
-A console version of a Scrabble game for programming my class at uniwersity.
+A console version of Scrabble for my programming class at university.